rwieruch/blog_robinwieruch_content/react-graphql-apollo-tutorial.md

 export default App;
 {{< /highlight >}}

-Let's implement the Navigation component.
-Basically it should be only responsible to display two links which make it possible to navigate between your routes.
-That's why you can use React Router's Link component.
+Next, we'll implement the Navigation component, which is responsible for displaying the two links to navigate between your routes using React Router's Link component.

 {{< highlight javascript >}}
 import React from 'react';